It depends on your doctor and on whether your doctor accepts assignment.

 If your doctor accepts assignment:

-He or she can only ask you to pay the 20 percent coinsurance (35 percent for mental health services) up front (and your Part B deductible if you have not yet reached it—$147 in 2013).
+He or she can only ask you to pay the 20 percent coinsurance (including mental health services) up front (and your Part B deductible if you have not yet reached it—$147 in 2013).
 Your doctor files the claims, and Medicare pays the doctor directly.

 If your doctor does NOT accept assignment: